tyevco/TeCLI/README.md

 2. **Define Actions**

-   Use the `ActionAttribute` or `PrimaryActionAttribute` for methods that should be executed as part of a command:
+   Use the `ActionAttribute` for methods that should be executed as part of a command:

    ```csharp
    [PrimaryAction(Description = "Say hello")]